-This liberal attitude is also reflected in the enforcement practice of the competent authorities for sector-specific approvals and requirements, where strategic or policy considerations generally do not play a significant role beyond the specific approval or licensing criteria set out in the relevant laws.
+The current liberal attitude towards foreign investments is reflected in the enforcement practice of the competent authorities for sector-specific approvals and requirements, where strategic or policy considerations generally do not play a significant role beyond the specific approval or licensing criteria set out in the relevant laws.
+Following the recent decision of the Swiss Parliament to introduce foreign investment controls in the future, and in light of international developments, we would expect, however, that the competent authorities may, within the scope of their discretion, take a more critical stance on foreign investments in specific cases.

-Philipp Candreia specialises in complex M&A transactions in various industries with a focus on regulated entities, in particular financial services and telecoms.
+Philipp Candreia specialises in complex M&A transactions in various industries with a focus on regulated entities, in particular financial services.
 He also advises in internal and regulatory investigations and enforcement matters primarily in cross-border compliance matters.
 He frequently advises clients on stock exchange and banking regulatory matters, as well as general corporate law.